CountNick/Project-Tech/README.md

 * Adding and changing a bio story in a user's profile
 * Adding and removing favorite artists from a list of favorite artists

-## Used NPM packages in this project
+## Used NPM packages in this project:package:

 In the making of this project i used a number of packages from the Node Package Manager: